 However, there is a numerous amount of HR software available on the market, which makes managing, tracking, and evaluating complicated for the HR department.
 The lack of connectivity between HR technologies leads to a lack of attention to the employee experience, which is particularly harmful since it does not contribute to the employee’s well-being and quality of work life.
 Even worse, disoriented by this abundance of tools, the employee may quickly disengage, and finally not use the software, thus creating additional friction between the HR and employees.

 We can clearly outline the original problem: the lack of connectivity between the different HR software and the absence of a single, simple, and user-friendly platform from which the employee can quickly and easily access all the available modules.
 This also creates disorganization and decrease workforce business development.
 According to a Sapient study in 2021, there has been many changes in HR from organizations replacing HR paper-based processes, 3% increase, to noticing that HR technology influences workforce business development, comparing to 2020.
 This is why there is a shift now to focus more on organization to improve the employee experience.

-1. The EXP: a platform dedicated to a “collaborative experience”
+1. A platform dedicated to a “collaborative experience”

 The Employee Experience Platform are essentially an employee portal that addresses the following questions: What are the ways to improve employee productivity and employee engagement?
 How can we offer an efficient tool to the employee so that they can easily navigate between different HR software?